raindrum/raindrum.github.io/lawsearch.md

 - the U.S. Constitution and all state constitutions
 - codified laws for every state and territory except Arkansas, Georgia, Guam, and Puerto Rico

-For the full list, and the recognized citation formats for each, see [Sources of Law](#sources-of-law).
+For a list of supported sources and their citation styles, see [Sources of Law](#sources-of-law).

+## How it Works

+Law Search is a JavaScript implementation of [CiteURL](https://raindrum.github.io/citeurl), a framework I wrote to translate citations into URLs.
+For each body of law that Law Search recognizes, there is a CiteURL template that defines what a citation has to look like, what its relevant fields are (e.g. volume and page number), and how to construct a URL from those fields.
+You can find the full list of these templates, and the websites they link to, [below](#sources-of-law).

+When you type a citation into the search bar, Law Search tries to match your query against each of the templates.
+If your query *looks like* a valid citation to one of the supported sources of law, it translates the citation into a URL and sends you to that URL, whether it's actually valid or not.

+The translation process occurs entirely in your browser, with no server-side logic or data collection.
+In fact, if you want to, you can even <a href="" download>download this page</a> and run it without connecting to my website; you'll just miss out on updates.
+Also, if you open a browser console with `ctrl-shift-i` before you run a search, you can see the process step-by-step.

+Two final notes for the more technically-inclined: First, you can [make your own](https://raindrum.github.io/citeurl/#frontends/#javascript) personalized instance of Law Search, to support any source of law you want.

+Second, while Law Search itself is just a lookup tool, the underlying [CiteURL](https://raindrum.github.io/citeurl) program can do more.
+You can feed it a whole block of text, like a court opinion or a brief, and it will insert a hyperlink for every citation it finds, or list every authority by depth of treatment.

 ## Bookmark This Search!

-You're totally welcome to use the search engine by coming to my site and typing your citation into the search bar whenever you want to look something up.
+You're totally welcome to use Law Search by coming to my site and typing your citation into the search bar whenever you want to look something up.
 But it's more convenient if you can set up a search keyword so that you can just type something like "ls 42 usc 1983" in your URL bar to look up the law.

-To do that on Firefox, you can just right-click the search bar at the top of this page, and click "Add a Keyword For This Search."
+To do that on Firefox, you can just right-click the search bar at the top of this page, and click `Add a Keyword for this Search...`.

 On Chrome, go to `Settings > Manage Search Engines`.
 From there, click `Add`, and paste this address into the URL field: